Pinball: Cabinet

 The cabinet of a pinball machine is the (traditionally wooden) frame usually shaped like a box, with the playfield laid inside.

 Backbox/head

+Backbox/head & Backglass shows the pinball machine's theme, player's score and missions for the player to do.

 The 'backbox', 'head', or 'lightbox' is the vertical box atop the cabinet opposite the player's position.
 It usually consists of a wooden box with colorful graphics on the side and a large 'backglass' in the front.
 The backglass usually has very stylized graphics related to the game.

 Backglass

 The backglass is a vertical graphic panel mounted on the front of the backbox.
 The backglass contains the name of the machine, graphics, and score displays (lights, mechanical wheels, an LED display, or a dot-matrix display depending on the era).
 Some backglasses include a mechanical device tied to gameplay, such as NBA Fastbreak, which featured a miniature basketball and hoop.
 For older games, the backglass image is screen printed in layers on the reverse side of a piece of glass; in more recent games, the image is imprinted into a translite.